 - Identify all of the Mailbox Searches.

 This week, I had a customer ask about generating a list of all sites a user had access to as part of their security and employee termination process.
-SharePointPnPPowerShell seemed like a good place to start.… [ Continue reading ]
+SharePointPnPPowerShell seemed like a good place to start.
+But then, I decided, what if I wanted to find all the places a particular had a particular type of permission? … [ Continue reading ]